IntersectMBO/plutus/docs/fomega/formalization/Overview.md

 ### `fix`

+There are several approaches for dealing with higher-kinded type-level recursion:

-The higher-kinded `fix` we have can either receive a spine of arguments like it's done in [6] or be of the kind `((k -> *) -> k -> *) -> k -> *`.
-The latter is *much* simpler for formalization, especially in a setting without hereditary substitutions, so I'm in favor of this option.
-We will also need a proof that these approaches are isomorphic.
+1. `fix` can receive a spine of arguments like it's done in [6]
+2. `fix` can be of kind `((k -> *) -> k -> *) -> k -> *`
+3. eliminations contexts can be used like it's in the specification

+2 is *much* simpler for formalization than 1, especially in a setting without hereditary substitutions.
+However 2 also requires a proof that it's as strong as the approaches.

+3 is currently unexplored (this is a TODO).